pivotal/docs-tap/app-sso/service-operators/cors.hbs.md

 Follow these steps to configure an `AuthServer` and `ClientRegistration`s for use with public clients:

-1. Specify allowed HTTP origin (one or more) by using `AuthServer.spec.cors` API.
+1. Specify allowed HTTP origin (one or more) by using the `AuthServer.spec.cors` API.

     The authorization server relaxes the same-origin policy for the specified domain (one or more), enabling browser-based, single-page applications to interact with the designated authorization server.
     For more information, see [CORS configuration](#cors-configuration).

-1. Set Client Authentication Method to `none` within `ClientRegistration` resource.
+1. Set `clientAuthenticationMethod` to `none` within `ClientRegistration` resource.

     Native applications and browser-based applications are considered public clients and must not rely on client credentials.
 Instead, PKCE must be used.